 The wines are made at vinification centres in Chablis, Pommard, Nuits-St-Georges and Beaune under the watchful eye of Alain, who hails from a domaine in Morey-St-Denis.

-So consistently good are the wines, the IWC presented Alain with the Len Evans Trophy last year for excellence and consistency over the past five years.
+So consistently good are the wines, in 2019 the IWC presented Alain with the Len Evans Trophy for excellence and consistency over the previous five years.
 During that time, Albert Bichot entered 81 wines in the competition and every single one collected an award, with 98% receiving a medal.

-In the last five years, Albert Bichot has been awarded:
+In the last seven years, Albert Bichot has been awarded: